dgraph-io/dgraph/wiki/content/query-language/index.md

 [Facet]({{< relref "#facets-edge-attributes">}}) values can be stored in value variables.

 Query Example: The number of movie roles played by the actors of the 80's classic "The Princess Bride".
 Query variable `pbActors` matches the UIDs of all actors from the movie.
 Value variable `roles` is thus a map from actor UID to number of roles.
-Value variable `roles` can be used in the the `totalRoles` query block because that query block also matches the `pbActors` UIDs, so the actor to number of roles map is available.
+Value variable `roles` can be used in the `totalRoles` query block because that query block also matches the `pbActors` UIDs, so the actor to number of roles map is available.

 {{< runnable >}}
 {